sanity-io/next-sanity/README.md

 > **Note**
 >
-> Some hosts (like Vercel) will keep the content cache in its own data layer, and not part of the static app bundle, which means that it might not be revalidated from re-deploying the app like it has done earlier.
-We recommend reading up on caching behavior in the Next.js docs.
+> Some hosts (like Vercel) will keep the content cache in a dedicated data layer and not part of the static app bundle, which means that it might not be revalidated from re-deploying the app like it has done earlier.
+We recommend reading up on [caching behavior in the Next.js docs][next-cache].

 ### Time-based revalidation

-Time-based revalidation is best for less complex cases and where content updates don't need to be immediatly available.
+Time-based revalidation is best for less complex cases and where content updates don't need to be immediately available.

 ```ts
 // ./src/utils/sanity/client.ts